What became of one of the most holy relics of Christ - the veil with the imprint of his face, the Mandylion?

 The past was yesterday, how about the future? (or ‘will our world collapse?’)

-The first Computer Programme of the world?
+The first Computer Programme of the World?

 Few buildings are as rich in history and beauty as the ancient cathedral of Chartres in France.
-It is one of the most beautiful buildings in the Paris region and is famous for the bright blue of its mighty windows.
+It is one of the most beautiful buildings in the Paris region and is famous for the bright coulours of its mighty windows.
 Inside the colossal church, numerous secrets can be discovered that attract esoteric and believing Christians...
 Continue Reading →

 Please change those museums!